One Day as a Lion

-One Day as a Lion was a rap rock supergroup that was started in 2008 by Zack de la Rocha, the vocalist of Rage Against the Machine, and Jon Theodore, former drummer of The Mars Volta and then-current drummer of Queens of the Stone Age.
+One Day as a Lion was a rap rock supergroup that was started in 2007 by Zack de la Rocha, the vocalist of Rage Against the Machine, and Jon Theodore, former drummer of The Mars Volta and then-current drummer of Queens of the Stone Age.
 The duo blended elements of rock and hip hop.
 One Day as a Lion released their eponymous debut EP in July 2008 on the Anti- label.

-The band's name comes from a quote by Benito Mussolini: "It is better to live one day as a lion than 100 years as a sheep."

 History

 Zack de la Rocha had known Jon Theodore for several years before the band was formed and was very impressed with his skills as a drummer, comparing him to John Bonham and Elvin Jones.
 The duo first started playing together at a mutual friend's rehearsal room with Theodore on drums and de la Rocha playing an old Rhodes Mark 1 keyboard through a delay pedal and an old metal amplifier.
 The band had soon written a number of songs and signed with Bad Religion guitarist and co-founder Brett Gurewitz's record label ANTI-.

 On July 16, 2008, the song "Wild International" was made available to stream on the band's MySpace profile and was given its Australian radio premiere by Triple J and American radio premiere by KROQ.
-The band's eponymous debut EP was released on July 18, 2008, on the Anti-label in Australia and four days later in the US, and was also released on iTunes.
+The band's eponymous debut EP was released on July 18, 2008, on the Anti- label in Australia and four days later in the US, and was also released on iTunes.
 The vinyl version was released on October 7, 2008.
 The EP placed as the 28 album of the week, selling 17,000 copies in its first week.

 On August 11, 2008, de la Rocha spoke to the Los Angeles Times about the new project, his first interview in over eight years.
-He revealed that a full-length album was scheduled for an Autumn 2008 release, and stated that they "want to play shows and be a band and go out and start some noise".
-He also mentions adding members to the group, revealing "We're still in the process of forming as a band - we need a keyboard player, I'm not good enough to do it all myself - so that will be rectified soon".
+He revealed that a full-length album was scheduled for an autumn 2008 release, and stated that they "want to play shows and be a band and go out and start some noise".
+He also mentioned adding members to the group, revealing "We're still in the process of forming as a band—we need a keyboard player, I'm not good enough to do it all myself—so that will be rectified soon".
 The full-length album, however, was never released.